hpe-storage/scod/docs/learn/persistent_storage/index.md

 You have successfully deployed your first Kubernetes pod.

 With the pod running, we can log in and explore the pod.
-If you don't already, open another shell and run:
+If you don't have another terminal open already, open another terminal and run:

 ```markdown
 kubectl exec -it <pod_name> /bin/bash